 Certain drugs and medications can increase the risk of agonal breathing due to their impact on the autonomic nervous system.
 Other risk factors include advanced age, smoking, obesity, and underlying health conditions such as hypertension or diabetes.
 It is important to be aware of these risk factors so that appropriate medical treatment can be sought if agonal breathing is suspected.

 Yes, agonal breathing can occur in individuals who are not dying.
-Agonal breathing may be caused by a number of factors other than cardiac arrest, such as respiratory failure due to asthma or COPD, extreme physical exertion, drug overdose, or neurological conditions.
+Agonal breathing may be caused by a number of factors other than cardiac failure, such as respiratory failure due to asthma or COPD, extreme physical exertion, drug overdose, or neurological conditions.
 In these cases, the person may initially experience agonal breathing, but with timely medical intervention and treatment, the individual can often recover.

 You can respond to cases of agonal breaths by providing CPR chest compressions at a rate of 100-120 beats per minute.
 If available, utilize an automated external defibrillator (AED) to restart the heart of someone in sudden cardiac arrest.
 Research indicates that cardiac arrest victims exhibiting agonal breathing are likely to benefit most from rapid CPR and defibrillation, increasing their likelihood of survival.